AngelLagr/Deep-Q-Learning-Space-Navigator/README.md

 ---

 # Final Objective
 The ultimate goal is to create an agent capable of computing the **optimal trajectory** between Earth and a target planet while considering the gravitational influences of celestial bodies.
+For now, I am working on a more accessible version of the problem to fully grasp its complexities and tackle it step by step.

-This could have practical applications in **automated space mission planning**.
+In this simplified version, the planets are fixed, and we are only aiming for Mars.
+But the ambition is to extend the algorithm to a dynamic system, enabling automated space missions to be planned in any planetary configuration.

 ---